This post may contain affiliate links which won’t change your price but will share some commission.

 - 2 tbs honey

 - 1/2 tsp smoked paprika

-- Soak the beans and the kombu in a pot of water overnight.
+- Soak the beans and the kombu in a large pot of water overnight.

 - In the morning, drain and rinse the beans.
 Return them to a large pot and add 3 cups of water plus the kombu.